 The two most popular and best programming languages for AI work are Python and R at the moment (many surveys have found this to be true, along with this Data Science Survey conducted by O’Reilly).
 It is hard to pick one out of those two amazingly flexible data analytics languages.
 Both are free and open source and were developed in the early 1990s — R for statistical analysis and Python as a general-purpose programming language.
 For anyone interested in machine learning, working with large datasets, or creating complex data visualizations, they are absolutely essential.

-There are a lot of studies available comparing the adoption and popularity of R and Python.
+There are a lot of studies available comparing the adoption and popularity of R vs Python.
 While these figures often give a good indication of how these two languages are evolving in the overall ecosystem of computer science, it’s hard to compare them side-by-side.
 The main reason for this is that you will find R only in a data science environment.
 Python, on the other hand, is widely used in many fields, such as web development.
 This often biases the ranking results in favour of Python.